Peilun-Li/distributed-Keras/README.md

 kears/ A Keras version that is used for developing this interface.
 You can also use the lastest Keras but there maybe inconsistency issues.

-keras-develop/ inteface codes, including sample data.
+keras-develop/ Interface codes, including sample data.

-other/ some testing code for debug, unused for the release version.
+other/ Some testing code for debug, unused for the release version.